flecsi/flecsi/doc/sphinx/src/user-guide/data-model.rst

 * A ``sparse`` mutator provides an interface at each index point based on ``std::map``.
 * A ``particle`` mutator provides an interface based on C++'s proposed ``std::hive`` for efficient insertion and deletion of field values.

+Just like an accessor, a mutator corresponds to a field reference argument and has privileges.
+The first access to a field with any of these layouts must use a write-only mutator to initialize it to the appropriate empty state.

+Memory
+^^^^^^
-All of these data structures have a maximum number of elements (across all index points) that can be stored; this limit cannot be changed during a task, so it must be chosen by the client as a compromise between memory usage (and sometimes communication overhead) and the probability of process failure due to buffer exhaustion.
+Every layout that has a mutator has a maximum number of elements that can be stored.
+This limit can be changed, but not during a task, so it must be chosen by the client as a compromise between memory usage (and sometimes communication overhead) and the probability of process failure due to buffer exhaustion.
+For the ``particle`` layout, this maximum is simply the size of the index space.
+For the ``ragged`` and ``sparse`` layouts, this maximum is shared among all the index points and must be set separately.
+(It might even be smaller than the index space if most index points are expected to have 0 elements.)

+Field references for ``ragged`` or ``sparse`` fields provide a ``get_elements`` member function that provides access to the topology component that stores elements.
+The object returned can be used to allocate memory manually (with ``resize``) or automatically based on a heuristic (with ``growth``).

+The current implementation of memory management for these layouts imposes several limitations.
-``ragged`` and ``sparse`` mutators can automatically allocate additional memory after a task based on a remaining space heuristic accessible as ``ragged_field(grid).get_elements().growth``.
+First, the automatic memory allocation is incompatible with :doc:`tracing`, so ``ragged`` and ``sparse`` mutators cannot be used in a task launched during a trace.
+Ghost copies for these layouts are implemented using mutators, so they are excluded from traces as well.
+Moreover, they use further temporary allocations during a task that are incompatible with GPU execution, so they cannot be used in a ``toc`` task.